 See Frank Andrews, FTR12, 2004-5, p205-6.
 In these pages, we have several times described the search for an unbreakable record as the ignis fatuus of the record industry from earliest times.
 But a close contender would be the production of a simple and cheap means by which the public could make their own sound recordings.
 Cylinder phonographs that had a feed-screw (most of the half-decent ones had them) had always allowed their owners the facility to do so.
 You only needed to change the reproducer for a recording version, slip a blank soft wax cylinder onto the mandrel, and off you went!
 With discs it was considerably more difficult to contrive a home recording device.
 (We now have a page devoted to these, click here.)
 But in the U.S.A. in 1921, the inventive mind of Victor Emerson – already a veteran of the record industry – thought of, and patented, a pre-grooved metal disc.
 This would guide the sound-box of your gramophone across the disc, while at the same time, you spoke or sang into the horn of the gramophone.
 With any luck, the gramophone would act in reverse, and emboss your vocal efforts on the hitherto smooth walls of the groove.
 It may have worked quite well at the time.
 But alas, it would seem that in the intervening 90 years, those transient modulations have disappeared, as it were, resorbed into the groove.
 Adding together all the known instances of present-day owners of Kodisks, I can state categorically that of over thirty known examples, not a single one is claimed to replay anything comprehensible.
 Quite apart from this, the ire of the Kodak film & camera company was kindled, not only by the name Kodisk, but also by the phrase ‘Snapshots of your voice’.
 Kodak cameras took the ‘snapshots’, OK?
 The slogan had to be changed to the rather biblical ‘Hear yourself as others hear you’, and stickers placed on packets (and indeed some discs) declaring that Kodisk was nothing to do with Kodak.
 A dedicated ‘megaphone’ was available as an accessory; there was also a sound-box, at least in the U.S.A.

 See Frank Andrews: FTR 12, 2004/5, pp206-8.
 An exceptionally scarce label, Frank tells us that they were launched at the 1908 Franco-British Exhibition in London.
 Kosmos was a French company based at Roubaix, in the extreme north of France.
 Double sided, bilingual and lateral cut (vertical cut remained popular in France for many years still to come), they cannot have made much impact.
 Kosmophone gramophones were also on offer.
 A Listing contained 20 discs, all simply credited to ‘Orchestre’ / ‘Band’, so Kosmos 2300 which credits La Garde Républicaine is probably later.
-At the foot of the label is ‘Importé d’Allemagne’ or ‘Pressé en Allemagne’ – but which German company manufactured them is not known for certain; however, two discs bear A21300 numbers, which might be early Jumbo face numbers.
+At the foot of the label is ‘Importé d’Allemagne’ or ‘Pressé en Allemagne’.
+Dr. Rainer Lotz. kindly informed us that many of the masters on Kosmos were derived from the German Anker label.